trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

-- Within each window, schedule via greedy nearest‑neighbor on great‑circle distance with a dynamic filter batch order: filters requested by more candidates as their first filter are processed earlier (palette order provides tie‑breaks),
+- Within each window, schedule via greedy nearest‑neighbor on great‑circle distance with a dynamic filter batch order: filters requested by more candidates as their first filter are processed earlier (palette order provides tie‑breaks), constrained by per‑SN and per‑window time caps.

+### Filter feasibility (m5 / SNR gating)

+- Per‑band feasibility uses an LSST‑style depth scaling for the 5σ depth `m5`:
+  sky brightness, seeing, airmass, and the **current per-filter exposure time** (after any ladder overrides) all enter, and the read-noise correction `ΔC_m(τ)` is applied so short visits lose depth appropriately.
+- Sky brightness comes from `rubin_sim.skybrightness` when available, falling back to a twilight brightening term plus a Krisciunas & Schaefer (1991) moon-scatter model.
+- The selector requires `m5 ≥ m_target` (equivalently SNR ≥ 5) for a band to be
+  eligible.
+There are no hard‑coded bans for `g`; the final allowed set is the intersection with the user’s `sun_alt_policy`.
+- When no band passes the gate, the feasibility function returns an empty list (no heuristic fallback); policy intersection and downstream logic decide the outcome.

 - Enforce window caps (`morning_cap_s`, `evening_cap_s`, default "auto" uses window duration) and per‑SN cap (`per_sn_cap_s`); trim filters greedily to fit

 > ### Prioritization strategy recap: